samuell/scicommander/README.md

 sci -h
 ```

+There are then two main ways to use SciCommander:

+1. In bash scripts, using the `sci run` command.
+2. In shell mode, launched with the bare `sci` command.
+See further below for
+   info about that.

+## Using scicommander in scripts

-To get the benefits from SciCommander, do the following:
+To get the benefits from SciCommander in reproducible scripts, do the following:

 1. Prepend all your shell commands with the `sci run` command.
 2. Wrap the command itself in quotes, either `""` or `''`.
 This is not strictly